1jour1vin

 Wine rated (2013 guide) 14,5/20 (Good wine)

-Rated estate (2016 guide) 2 stars (A serious and recommendable production, but a little more consistent and uniform than the previous one)
+Rated estate (2016 guide): 2 stars (A solid, recommendable vintage, though slightly more consistent and uniform than the previous one)

-About wine:
+About the wine:

-A very sophisticated wine, with notes of chocolate and spices, rich, full-bodied and concentrated, with supple, well-integrated tannins.
+A very sophisticated wine, with notes of chocolate and spices, rich, full-bodied, and concentrated, with supple, well-integrated tannins

 About the estate: